 Credit Karma provides VantageScore 3.0 credit scores that are calculated by TransUnion and Equifax.
-However, a credit card company will likely use a different scoring model altogether.
+But a credit card company will likely use a different scoring model altogether.

-There can be variation amongst credit scoring models and even among credit bureaus.
+There can be variation among credit scoring models and even among credit bureaus.
 Many different factors could be considered when calculating a score, and each model may weigh credit factors differently.

 What to do if you aren’t approved

 If your application for a new credit card gets denied, don’t panic.
 Though the hard inquiry necessary for the application may affect your credit scores, getting denied doesn’t further hurt them.
 The impact on your credit may be small and can improve over time.

 Secondly, check your credit reports to make sure all the information is correct.
 If not, you’ll want to dispute any errors.